dhruvsikka17/mini-complier/Project-4/README.md

 # Compiler Design Project-4

 ## Intermediate Code Generation for a subset of the C language
-This code is built upon the semantic analyser designed in Project-3 with some modifications to the earlier structure.

 ### Installation and running
  1. Please make sure you have Lex/Flex and Yacc/Bison installed